mabr0wn/docker-django-nginx-postgres-redis-containers/README.md

 3. Next, the *postgres* service is built from the official [PostgresSQL image](https://registry.hub.docker.com/_/postgres/) from [Docker Hub](https://hub.docker.com/), which installs Postgres and runs the server on the default port 5432.
 Did you notice the [data volume](https://docs.docker.com/docker-cloud/apps/volumes/)?
 This helps ensure that the data persists even if the Postgres container is deleted.
 4. Likewise, the *redis* service uses the official [Redis image](https://registry.hub.docker.com/u/library/redis/) to install Redis and then the service is ran on port 6379.

+Now, to get the containers running, build the images and then start the services:

+    $ docker-compose build
+    $ docker-compose up -d